cakephp/docs/en/core-libraries/internationalization-and-localization.rst

 probably be best utilized in your views.
 The first parameter of the function is used as the msgid defined in the .po files.

-CakePHP will automatically assume that all model validation error messages in your ``$validate`` array are intended to be localized.
-When running the i18n shell these strings will also be extracted.

 There's one other aspect of localizing your application which is not covered by the use of the translate functions, and that is date/money formats.
 Don't forget that CakePHP is PHP :), therefore